Alliance of National Forces (Czech Republic)

-The Alliance of National Forces (Aliance národních sil; ANS) is a Czech political party.
+The Alliance of National Forces (Aliance národních sil; ANS) was a Czech political party.
 It was established in 2011 under the name Citizens 2011 and its first chair was Ludvík Adámek.
 The party ran in the 2013 legislative election only in Prague.
 On June 2, 2018, Vladimíra Vítová was registered as chair, and on July 2, 2018, the party was renamed the Alliance of National Forces.

 Position

-According to its website, the Alliance of National Forces supports the Czech Republic's withdrawal from NATO and the European Union, supports the "traditional family", supports the nationalization of strategic sectors of the national economy and natural resources (water and minerals) and the abolition of church restitutions.
-The party opposes "migration planned by the European Union", "modern slavery of multinational companies and debt collections", the repeal of the Beneš decrees, and "efforts to liquidate the Czech state".
+According to its website, the Alliance of National Forces supported the Czech Republic's withdrawal from NATO and the European Union, the "traditional family", the nationalization of strategic sectors of the national economy and natural resources (water and minerals), and the abolition of church restitution.
+The party opposed "migration planned by the European Union", "modern slavery of multinational companies and debt collections", the repeal of the Beneš decrees, and "efforts to liquidate the Czech state".

 The first website of the Alliance of National Forces featured Karel Janko, Chairman of the Czech National Socialist Party, Zbyněk Štěpán, Chairman of National Prosperity, and Vladimíra Vítová, Chairwoman of the Czech Peace Forum.
-The website also listed 13 advisers and consultants, including 3 former Czech Social Democratic Party (ČSSD) ministers (Jaroslav Bašta, Ivan David and Eduard Zeman).
+The website also listed 13 advisers and consultants, including 3 former Czech Social Democratic Party ministers (Jaroslav Bašta, Ivan David and Eduard Zeman).